michaellanuk/solving-linear-congruences/README.md

 ### A solver for linear congruences of the form a𝑥 ≡ b (mod n)

-Built with Vite + Svelte
+Built with Vite + Svelte.
+Deployed using Vercel